VlachosGroup/lcnn/README.md

 Lattice Convolutional Neural Network (LCNN)
 ===========================================
 The lattice convolutional neural network (LCNN) is a Python library for deep learning of lattice system developed by the Vlachos group at the University of Delaware and Jung group at KAIST.
 The model has been built in hope to improve upon cluster expansion methods,  linear regression based on the clusters in the lattice.
-The LCNN performs better than the cluster expansion based methods with sufficient number of data points.
+The LCNN performs better than the cluster expansion and cluster expansion based machine learning methods with sufficient number of data points.
 See below for the documentations.

 Developers
 ----------